beckym223/manual_work/E6_long_edited.md

 against property ownership.
 The groupings are amorphous, but they exist.
-The nature of the positive bonds that link families, neighborhoods, tribes, regions, and  'This at least is oral tradition.
-I have been unable to find a specific reference in Knight (1936), or Knight and Thornton Merriam (1947).
+The nature of the positive bonds that link families, neighborhoods, tribes, regions, and

 ### ---Economics-1986-0-06.txt---